TooFuW/RouletteRusse/README.md

-# Jeu de roulette russe inspiré de Buckshot Roulette en python
+# Russian roulette game inspired by Buckshot Roulette in python

-Jeu de roulette russe inspiré de Buckshot Roulette en python dans le terminal et avec interface tkinter
+Russian roulette game inspired by Buckshot Roulette in python in the terminal and with tkinter interface

+Code in French